seandstewart/bardly/pending/romances/the-tempest/11-player.md

 *Enter CALIBAN*

 **CALIBAN**
-As wicked dew as e ‘er my mother brush’d
+As wicked dew as e 'er my mother brush'd
-With raven’s feather from unwholesome fen
+With raven's feather from unwholesome fen
 Drop on you both! a south-west blow on ye
-And blister you all o’er!
+And blister you all o'er!

 **PROSPERO**
 For this, be sure, to-night thou shalt have cramps,